Skip to main content

 What materials are available?

-Resource packs for Charlene James’ 2016 play Cuttin’ It, Inua Ellams’ 2019 adaptation of Three Sisters, and Jasmine Lee-Jones’ 2019 play seven methods of killing kylie jenner are available below.
-Resource packs for GCSE set-texts Leave Taking (1987) and Princess and the Hustler (2019) will be made available soon.
+Additional resource packs for Charlene James’ Cuttin’ It (2016), Inua Ellams’ adaptation of Three Sisters (2019), and Jasmine Lee-Jones’ play seven methods of killing kylie jenner (2019) are available below.
+All resource packs are freely available for educators.

 • The play’s original performance